 That made sense to me in a way that “try this supplement for energy” never had before.

-I already had a relationship with GobyMeds through my GLP-1 prescription, so adding NAD+ was straightforward.
+I added NAD+ through the telehealth provider I was already using for my GLP-1 prescription.
 I answered some additional health questions, had a brief consultation, and was approved.
 The injections are subcutaneous, similar to GLP-1, so there was no new learning curve on administration.

 What I Noticed